ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ## SQL Questions

-1. How do you retrieve the first name from the Worker table using an alias "WORKER NAME"?
+Q. How do you retrieve the first name from the Worker table using an alias "WORKER NAME"?

 <details ><summary><b>Answer</b></summary>
     <p>